nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Deleting a book : `deleteBook`

-Delete a book given an index in the book list.
+Delete a book given an book index in the book list.

 Format: `deleteBook BOOK_INDEX [-f]`